-- Step 1: Select the P variables $Y_1, Y_2, ..., Y_p$ to be imputed. - Step 2: Fill the missing values of $Y_1, Y_2, ..., Y_p$ with random selected values which were actually observed. - Step 3: For each Y_1, Y_2, \dots, Y_p - run a Bayesian regression of the variable to be imputed on a broad set of independent variables, which is chosen from among the HFCS variables without missing values and the variables selected in step 1 (except the one being regressed); the regression sample is restricted to those observations that are not missing in the dependent variable; - randomly draw a vector of regression parameters from their posterior distribution; - calculate the corresponding predicted values and use them as the imputed values; - replace the missing values of the imputed variable with its imputed values. - Step 4: Repeat step 3 t times.
+- Step 3: For each $Y_1, Y_2, ..., Y_P$ - run a Bayesian regression of the variable to be imputed on a broad set of independent variables, which is chosen from among the HFCS variables without missing values and the variables selected in step 1 (except the one being regressed); the regression sample is restricted to those observations that are not missing in the dependent variable; - randomly draw a vector of regression parameters from their posterior distribution; - calculate the corresponding predicted values and use them as the imputed values; - replace the missing values of the imputed variable with its imputed values. - Step 4: Repeat step 3 t times.
 Each time, replace previous imputed values with updated ones obtained from the latest regression.
-This creates the first imputation sample (or implicate).
+This creates the first imputation sample (or implicate). - Step 5: Repeat steps 3 and 4 M times independently to obtain M imputation samples.

-• Step 5: Repeat steps 3 and 4 M times independently to obtain M imputation samples.
 The basic idea behind this procedure is to impute missing values for each of the P variables with missing values by drawing predictions based on a Bayesian regression model specific to that variable (step 3).
 To preserve the associations between variables with missing (true) values and variables with complete observations, each regression model contains a broad set of independent variables with complete observations.

 Furthermore, the procedure is multivariate in the sense that the estimation of the missing values is repeated (t times); variables that are being conditioned in each regression are replaced by the observed values or those currently being imputed (step 4).
 It is important that each regression model also contains a broad set of independent variables with missing values in order to preserve the joint distribution of variables with missing values.
-If t tends to infinity, the imputations of missing values of $Y_1, Y_2, ..., Y_p$ in each cycle are expected to converge to an approximation of a draw from their joint posterior predictive distribution.
+If t tends to infinity, the imputations of missing values of $Y_1, Y_2, ..., Y_P$ in each cycle are expected to converge to an approximation of a draw from their joint posterior predictive distribution.